liballeg/allegro5/README_android.txt

 input or react to orientation changes, etc. Good examples to try are ex_draw_bitmap and ex_touch_input.

+If you want to build just the .apk for an example, there are targets for that as well:

+    make ex_draw_bitmap_apk
+    adb install -r examples/ex_draw_bitmap.project/bin/ex_draw_bitmap-debug.apk
+    adb -d shell 'am start -n org.liballeg.examples.ex_draw_bitmap/.Activity'

 How startup works on Android
 ============================